oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

     ![AVDF](./images/avdf-128.png "Check the connectivity through the Database Firewall")

-    **Note**: Screenshot to be replaced.
-You should see Database Firewall blocked error for first SQL since we do not permit DBA_DEBRA to do DMLs on sensitive app objects over the network
+    **Note**: Database Firewall blocks the DELETE statement since we have not permitted DBA_DEBRA to do DMLs on sensitive app objects over the network

 2. Let's see when EMPLOYEESEARCH_PROD connects using DB Firewall to query the sensitive application objects